Madras Christian College: Bishop Heber Chapel

 The Chapel is a unique and prominent speciality of Bishop Heber Hall.
 The rose garden in the frontyard of the chapel is also home to the Bell Tower.
 Sunday services are held regularly and the order of worship is a blend of Anglican and South Indian orders.
 The chapel walls are painted and tiles are carefully polished each year by the residents themselves.
-The floor tiles were imported from Scotland and the altar was cut from a single piece of rock that was transported from Tiruchirappalli.
+The floor tiles were imported from Scotland and the altar was carved from a single piece of rock that was transported from Tiruchirappalli.
 This is a constant reminder of the roots of Bishop Heber Hall.
 The Chapel sustains the Bishop Heber Chapel Choir.
-The current serving chaplain is Rev. Dr. C. Somu Ebenezer Ross.

 Martin Hall

 Established in 1968, Martin Hall was the only hall for women on campus until 2009, when Margaret Hall was set up.
-The hall was named after Agnes Martin, wife of Prof. Gavin Martin of the college.
+The hall was named after Agnes Martin, wife of Gavin Martin of the college.
 Mrs. Martin was also the YWCA's Madras secretary and a caring social worker.
 The halls has facilities like The Agnes Martin Auditorium, a library, an Indoor Games and Recreation Centre and outdoor badminton and throw-ball courts.
 Martin Hall is home to 210 students from India and other countries in Asia and Africa.

 The Vatika Inter-hall Garden competition was first hosted by Martin Hall in the 1997–98 academic year to commemorate 30 years of women's residency on campus.
 It has been held every alternate year since then.

 Galarompics is an inter-hall sports meet hosted by Martin Hall.
 This meet started in the academic year 1996-1997.
 Adds valor and sporting sprit to the men in campus as they vie for the championship and for the charm.
 The residents of this hall are known as Martinians.
-The Current Serving Warden is Dr.(Mrs) D. Merlin Juliet Arul Thangam.

 Margaret Hall

 This is a second hall established in 2009 for women students on campus.
 The hall has the capacity to house 140 students.
-Margaret Locher Anderson was the wife of founder, Rev. John Anderson, who laboured for the institution from 1845-1887.
+Margaret Locher Anderson was the wife of founder, Rev. John Anderson, who laboured for the institution from 1845 to 1887.
 She was instrumental in starting the first on-campus women's hostel at her own home.

 Margaret Hall has four blocks, each named after fragrant flowers- Freesia, Magnolia, Peonia, and Azalia.
 There are a total of 56 rooms which can accommodate around 150 residents.

 The Hall Magazine, Saisei (Japanese for ‘A New Beginning’), was introduced during the third year of the Hall by the then Literary and Debating Secretary, Ms Nikhila Sudharma Ajeer.
 The Hall Library was inaugurated by Pastor Charles during the third year of the Hall.

-The hall conducts an inter-hall and inter-collegiate theatre event called Dionysia.
+The hall conducts an inter-hall and inter-department theatre event called Dionysia.
 Hall residents refer to themselves as Margaritas.